bjornburton/ased/README.md

 capacitive coupling can be had with a "gimmick"; a technique used since the 1920s.
 This may be several turns of THHN around the large-gage insulated incomming line.
 Since the voltage is with respect to neutral, and neutral is bonded to ground, just the one wire is needed.
+No need to mess with conductors, just coupling to the electric field through the insulator.

 With this signal, a circuit and be built to detect the difference between having AC and having no AC, and provide a signal to indicate that state.